Corbett · Central Highlands

 - Standard parking is at NN722704 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb An Dun?
+- When should I climb An Dun?

 - The standard good-weather months for An Dun are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.